-This starts with a quick explanation of some of the issues surrounding ongoing racism in STEM and one small step that can be taken to create a more inclusive community.
-Then it dives into using git and GitHub--topics not covered in the TLCL textbook.
+This starts with using git and GitHub--topics not covered in the TLCL textbook.
 And finally, uses these tools as we develop scripts to move beyond what can be done in a single command line operation.

 Edit me